DjangoGirls/tutorial/en/django_forms/README.md

    └── forms.py
 ```

-OK, let's open it and type the following code:
+OK, let's open it in the code editor and type the following code:

 {% filename %}blog/forms.py{% endfilename %}
 ```python